 Strategy Program Operating Target Status Comments IARKETI NG CONSUMER Brand Partnerships Achieve 5% increase of units of clothing with five brand partners with a global presence. • Brand partners saw a significant increase in YoY wool sales.
 A/W2021 saw an increase in the number of products referencing "Merino" within product names or descriptions.
 This equated to a +76% uplift for FARFETCH product overall and a +83% for Woolmark products specifically and correlated with increased user searches for "Merino", totalling 505K across the year (+11% vs 2020).
 China brand partners had significant Increases as well, EPO (ME & Edition): 45% increase in Woolmark ticket orders for A/W20 vs A/W21, Eifini (MM): 57% increase in Woolmark ticket orders for A/W20 vs A/W21, Lily: Increase from 0 to 64,000 Woolmark tickets ordered for A/W20 vs A/W21, GXG: Increase from 0 to 39,800 Woolmark tickets ordered for A/W20 vs A/W21.
-CONS 5% increase in active engagement on owned media channels. • TWC owned, organic social posts garnered 402k engagements, achieving a 15% YoY increase in active engagement.
-Fibre Advocacy Increase the Woolmark Company brand awareness by 5%. • Consumer campaigns are resulting in a significant uplift in Merino wool awareness in key markets.
+CONS Fibre Advocacy 5% increase in active engagement on owned media channels. • TWC owned, organic social posts garnered 402k engagements, achieving a 15% YoY increase in active engagement.
+Increase the Woolmark Company brand awareness by 5%. • Consumer campaigns are resulting in a significant uplift in Merino wool awareness in key markets.
 China campaign has achieved a 40.5% increase in awareness for Merino wool.
 The Feel Merino campaign achieved a +3pt uplift in awareness.
 Increase the Woolmark Company brand sentiment by 7%. • Consumer sentiment is positive and stable, increasing sentiment will be dependent on increasing overall awareness for Woolmark through increased investment in marketing exposure.
-International Woolmark Prize 300 new leads per year.
+International Woolmark Prize Achieve 50 wool advo 60% of IW commerci Achieve a on IWP rei 300 new leads per year.
 IWP acquired 486 new leads.
 Achieve 50% of surveyed alumni as continued wool advocates post-award. • The annual IWP alumni survey was distributed to the IWP 2021/22 finalists and alumni.
 95% of participants will communicate fibre benefits within their marketing and 95% of participants will communicate wool's eco-benefits within their marketing.
 60% of IWP Finalist collections commercialised. • 5/7 (71%) IWP finalist collections commercialised.
 ENT Achieve a 5% increase on active engagement on IWP related content. • There were 512k engagements on IWP-related social content, a 251% YoY increase.
-BUSINESS AND TALENT DEVELOPMENT Woolmark Performance Challenge Increase digital engagement by 20% year on year. • In 2021/22, WPC returned to a physical event format, which meant re-allocating budget that was spent on paid media (driving traffic to the website) in 2020/21 to the event budget for 2021/22.
+BUSINESS AND TALENT DEVELOPMENT as the world started to return to norma WPC experiencing an uplift in results of the increased focus on remote/online le in entries was anticipated.
+The 2021 res exceed pre-COVID results (i.e. 258 entri COVID).
+It is promising to see that the q continues to increase so we are please quantity is down, the quality of submiss In 2021/22, WPC returned to a physical event format, which meant re-allocating budget that was spent on paid media (driving traffic to the website) in 2020/21 to the event budget for 2021/22.
 This ultimately reduced the number of website visitors.
 This was, however, replaced with an increase in highly quality leads being hosted at the event a La Casserne in Paris.
-Increase competition entry rate by 10%. • WPC2022 saw a reduced number of entries.
-This can be attributed to two key factors.
-1.In 2020, we partnered with two brand partners to set and deliver briefs to students.
-Ultimately, this gave student twice as much scope for their submissions.
-2.In 2021, the program transitioned back to a physical format as the world started to return to normal post COVD-19.
-With WPC experiencing an uplift in results during COVID, with the increased focus on remote/online learning, a decrease in entries was anticipated.
-The 2021 results are in line with/exceed pre-COVID results (i.e. 258 entries vs 184 entries pre-COVID).
-It is promising to see that the quality of submission continues to increase so we are pleased to report while quantity is down, the quality of submission continues to grow.
-Increase average webinar attendance rate from 19 to 22 • Average live attendance rate was 38 for 2022.
+Increase competition entry rate by 10%. • 1.In 2020, we partnered with two brand partners to set and deliver briefs to students.
+Ultimately, this gave student twice a • Average live attendance rate was 38 for 2022.